 1 Cup – Egg Whites (approximately 7 eggs)

 2 – Whole eggs

 4 tsp -.Baking Powder

-2 -4 scoops of high quality vanilla protein powder (increases protein, but also is a great binding ingredient.
+2 -4 scoops of vanilla protein powder (increases protein, but also is a great binding ingredient.
 You can also substitute the whey protein for a vegan protein.

 - Preheat your over to 350 degrees and coat with a non-stick spray.

 NOTE: Muffin liners are not required but preferred (I have made them several times without).

 - Rinse the blueberries and gently pat dry.
 Set them aside, they will be added to the mixture last.

 - Mash your bananas in a large mixing bowl (depending on the texture you are going for you can use a hand mixer to make them smooth.
 I prefer it to be a little chunky so I used a whisk).

 - Add the rest of the ingredients except the blueberries and mix together.